meghanhkoon/Election_Analysis/README.md

-# Election_Analysis
+# Analysis of the Election Audit

-## Project Overview
+## Overview of the Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+In this election audit, we are helping Tom, a Colorado Board of Elections employee audit a recent US congressional election in Colorado.
+We were tasked with reporting the:

+- total number of votes cast
+- the voter turnout for each county
+- the percentage of votes from each county out of the total count
+- the county with the highest turnout
+- total number of votes for each candidate
+- the percentage of votes for each candidate
+- the winner based on popular vote

+Instead of using Excel, we are writing code in Python to automate our results for future congressional districts.
+The plan is to:

 1. Calculate the total number of votes cast.
+2. Find the voter turnout for each county
+3. Calculate the percentage of votes from each county
+4. Determine the largest county turnout
-2. Get a complete list of candidates who received votes.
+5. Get a complete list of candidates who received votes.
-3. Calculate the percentage of votes each candidate received.
+6. Calculate the percentage of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+7. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+8. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code 1.38.1

-## Summary
+## Election Audit Results

 The analysis of the election show that:
-- There were 369,711 votes cast in the election
+- There were a total of 369,711 votes cast in the election.
+- The voter turnout for each county:
+    - Jefferson had 10.5% of the votes and a total of 38,855 votes.
+    - Denver had 82.8% of the votes and a total of 306,055 votes.
+    - Arapahoe had 6.7% of the votes and 24,801 votes.
+- The county with the highest turnout was Denver.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette